 32-1931.
 Permit fees; issuance; expiration; renewals; online profiles

 A. The board shall assign the permit of all persons or firms issued under this chapter to one of two permit renewal groups.
 Except as provided in section 32-4301, a holder of a permit designated in the licensing database as even by way of verbiage or numerical value shall renew it biennially on or before November 1 of the even-numbered year, two years after the last renewal date.
 Except as provided in section 32-4301, a holder of a permit designated in the licensing database as odd by way of verbiage or numerical value shall renew it biennially on or before November 1 of the odd-numbered year, two years after the last renewal date.
 Failure to renew and pay all required fees on or before November 1 of the year in which the renewal is due suspends the permit.
 The board shall vacate a suspension when the permittee pays penalties of not to exceed $350 and all past due fees.
 The board may waive collection of a fee or penalty due after suspension under conditions established by a majority of the board.

 B. Permit fees that are designated to be not more than a maximum amount shall be set by the board for the following two fiscal years beginning November 1.
 The board shall establish the fees approximately proportionate to the maximum fee allowed to cover the board's anticipated expenditures for the following two fiscal years.
 Variation in a fee is not effective except at the expiration date of the permit.

-C. Applications for permits shall be accompanied by the following biennial fees as determined by subsection B of this section:
+C. Applications for permits shall be accompanied by the following biennial fees as determined pursuant to subsection B of this section:

 1. A drug manufacturer's permit, not more than $1,000.